tensorflow/docs/site/en/api_docs/python/tf/train/Checkpoint.md

 restore have been created already, or defers restoration until the variables are created.
-Dependencies added after this call will be matched if they have a corresponding object in the checkpoint (the restore request will queue in any checkpointable object waiting for the expected dependency to be added).
+Dependencies added after this call will be matched if they have a corresponding object in the checkpoint (the restore request will queue in any trackable object waiting for the expected dependency to be added).

 When graph building, restoration ops are added to the graph but not run immediately.